-TARGET POPULATION PRIORITY LEVEL PRIMARY PRIORIZATION SECONDARY PRIORITIZATION PERMANENT SUPPORTIVE HOUSING VI-SPDAT SCORE 10+ PRIORITIZATION Chronically homeless 1 Chronically homeless individuals and families with the longest history of UNSHELTERED households, households homelessness and with the most severe service needs.
+TARGET POPULATION PRIORITY LEVEL PRIMARY PRIORIZATION SECONDARY PRIORITIZATION PERMANENT SUPPORTIVE HOUSING VI-SPDAT SCORE 10+ THISHITLE Chronically homeless 1 Chronically homeless individuals and families with the longest history of UNSHELTERED households, households homelessness and with the most severe service needs.
 LOWEST INCOME with disabilities TIME ON LIST 2 Chronically homeless individuals and families with the longest history of UNSHELTERED homelessness but without severe service needs.
 LOWEST INCOME TIME ON LIST 3 Chronically homeless individuals and families with the most severe service UNSHELTERED needs.
 LOWEST INCOME TIME ON LIST 4 All other chronically homeless individuals and families not already included in UNSHELTERED priorities 1 through 3.
 LOWEST INCOME TIME ON LIST 5 Homeless individuals and families who are not chronically homeless but do UNSHELTERED have a disability and severe service needs.
 LOWEST INCOME TIME ON LIST 6 Homeless individuals and families who are not chronically homeless but do UNSHELTERED have a disability and a long period of continuous or episodic homelessness.
 LOWEST INCOME TIME ON LIST 7 Homeless individuals and families who are not chronically homeless but do UNSHELTERED have a disability and are coming from places not meant for human habitation, LOWEST INCOME Safe Havens, or emergency shelters.
 TIME ON LIST 8 Homeless individuals and families who are not chronically homeless but have UNSHELTERED a disability and are coming from transitional housing.
-LOWEST INCOME TIME ON LIST RAPID REHOUSING VI-SPDAT SCORE 5-9 Non-chronic, less 1 Homeless Individuals and Families, with a member in the household who has UNSHELTERED vulnerable, and newly a disabling condition with the longest history of homelessness and with the LOWEST INCOME homeless individuals and households most severe service needs.
-TIME ON LIST nousenoius 2 Homeless individuals and families, with the longest history of homelessness UNSHELTERED and with the most severe service needs.
-LOWEST INCOME TIME ON LIST 3 Homeless individuals/ families, with a member in the household who has a UNSHELTERED disabling condition (who is not the head of household) with a long period of continuous or episodic homelessness.
-LOWEST INCOME 4 • TIME ON LIST 4 Homeless individuals and families, with the longest history of homelessness.
-UNSHELTERED LOWEST INCOME 5 Homeless individuals and families, with the most severe service needs.
-TIME ON LIST 5 Tromeress mulviduais and rainilles, with the most severe service needs.
-LOWEST INCOME 6 All other homeless individuals and families.
-TIME ON LIST UNSHELTERED O All other notheress individuals and families.
-LOWEST INCOME TIME ON LIST 7 Homeless individuals and families coming from Transitional Housing.
-UNSHELTERED , Tromeless individuals and families coming from Hansholdin Housing.
-LOWEST INCOME TIME ON LIST DIVERSION/MAINSTREAM RESOURCES VI-SPDAT SCORE 0-4 THIVIL ON LIST DIVERSION/IVIAINSTREAM -ML300MCL3 VISI DAT SCORE 0-4
+LOWEST INCOME TIME ON LIST RAPID REHOUSING VI-SPDAT SCORE 5-9 Non-chronic, less 1 Homeless Individuals and Families, with a member in the household who has UNSHELTERED vulnerable, and newly a disabling condition with the longest history of homelessness and with the LOWEST INCOME homeless individuals and most severe service needs.
+TIME ON LIST households 2 Homeless individuals and families, with the longest history of homelessness UNSHELTERED and with the most severe service needs.
+LOWEST INCOME TIME ON LIST 3 Homeless individuals/ families, with a member in the household who has a UNSHELTERED disabling condition (who is not the head of household) with a long period of LOWEST INCOME continuous or episodic homelessness.
+TIME ON LIST 4 Homeless individuals and families, with the longest history of homelessness.
+UNSHELTERED LOWEST INCOME TIME ON LIST 5 Homeless individuals and families, with the most severe service needs.
+UNSHELTERED LOWEST INCOME All other hampless individuals and families TIME ON LIST 6 All other homeless individuals and families.
+UNSHELTERED LOWEST INCOME - Handard Sall Mark and Conflict and Conflict TIME ON LIST 7 Homeless individuals and families coming from Transitional Housing.
+UNSHELTERED LOWEST INCOME DIVERSION /MANNETDE AND DECOLUDEE VII CDDAT CCORE O A TIME ON LIST DIVERSION/MAINSTREAM RESOURCES VI-SPDAT SCORE 0-4